symfony/symfony-docs/cookbook/controller/error_pages.rst

     which allows complete control over exception handling.
 For more information, see :ref:`kernel-kernel.exception`.

+The default ``ExceptionController`` will either display an *exception* or *error* page, depending on the setting of the ``kernel .debug`` flag.
+While *exception* pages give you a lot of helpful information during development, *error* pages are meant to be shown to the end-user.

+.. sidebar:: Testing error pages during development

+    Setting ``kernel.debug`` to ``false`` in order to see your error pages during development is impractical as it also stops Symfony2 from recompiling your twig templates, among other things.

+    The third-party `webfactory/exceptions-bundle`_ provides a special
+    test controller that allows you to display your custom error pages for arbitrary HTTP status codes even with ``kernel .debug`` set to ``true``.

 All of the error templates live inside the TwigBundle.
 To override the templates, simply rely on the standard method for overriding templates that live inside a bundle.
 For more information, see :ref:`overriding-bundle-templates`.

-For example, to override the default error template that's shown to the end-user, create a new template located at ``app/Resources/TwigBundle/views/Exception/error.html.twig``:
+For example, to override the default error template, create a new template located at ``app/Resources/TwigBundle/views/Exception/error.html.twig``:

 .. code-block:: html+jinja